Finance & Tax Consultants

 Looking ahead, analysts anticipate that prices will continue to rise, albeit at a moderating pace due to stretched affordability.
 Projections indicate a potential national increase of 3.7% for 2025, with stronger growth anticipated particularly in mid-sized capital cities.
 This indicates a continued interest in property investments, albeit with some underlying challenges in terms of budget constraints for many buyers.

-In summary, the current Australian housing market is marked by a surge in prices driven by a combination of low supply and high demand.
-While the outlook remains optimistic, the ongoing affordability crisis poses serious challenges that could affect future market dynamics.
+In summary, the second half of 2025 was marked by a surge in Australian house prices driven by a combination of low supply and high demand, though that momentum has since eased.
+The affordability crisis it exposed has not gone away, and continues to pose serious challenges for future market dynamics.
 As trends continue to evolve, attention will need to be paid to housing policies that could help address the critical issue of affordability for all Australians.

 Check out our website for more information.